-The holiday season is not the only motivation that brings friends and families together at the end of the year.
+The holiday season brings friends and families together at the end of the year to celebrate.
 It is the big feast that heightens the anticipation for the holidays.
 Holiday dinners tend to be quite the banquet, so it is easy to go overboard and indulge in every single dish on the table.
 Since you are already destined to end up in a food coma, making your holiday dishes a bit healthier, may help put less stress on your body during the holidays.

-Here are some simple tips and tricks to make your Holiday Feast preparations healthier:
+Here are some simple tips and tricks to make a healthier Holiday Feast:

 - Substitute Westpoint All-Purpose Gluten-free flour instead of using All-Purpose White flour

 This substitution makes it possible for all your guests, including the ones that do not consume any gluten, to enjoy your holiday baking creations.
 You can substitute it 1:1 in recipes as the binding agent is added.

 Quinoa is a whole-grain superfood and a complete plant-based protein.
 It is a good substitute for any Couscous dish, as it has a similar texture and is more nutrient dense.